CodingGagan/markdown_test/install-and-configure/install/multi-cluster/long-term-storage-configuration/long-term-storage-aws.md

 # AWS Multi-Cluster Storage Configuration

 {% hint style="info" %}
-Usage of a Federated Storage Bucket is only supported for Kubecost Enterprise plans.
+Usage of a Federated Storage Bucket is only supported for nOps Enterprise plans.
 {% endhint %}

-In order to provide a single-pane-of-glass view across many clusters, Kubecost uses a shared storage bucket which all clusters push to.
-There are multiple methods to provide Kubecost access to an S3 bucket.
+In order to provide a single-pane-of-glass view across many clusters, nOps uses a shared storage bucket which all clusters push to.
+There are multiple methods to provide nOps access to an S3 bucket.
 This guide has two examples:

 1. Using a user or role's access keys
-2. Attaching an AWS Identity and Access Management (IAM) role to the service account used by Kubecost
+2. Attaching an AWS Identity and Access Management (IAM) role to the service account used by nOps

 Both methods require an S3 bucket.
-Our example bucket is named `kubecost-federated-storage-bucket`.
+Our example bucket is named `nOps-federated-storage-bucket`.
 This is a simple S3 bucket with all public access blocked.
 No other bucket configuration changes should be required.

 ## Method 1: Using access keys